A Mandalay - Lashio train on the famous Gokteik viaduct in Shan state, Myanmar.

 Can you help?

 The Burmese Railways don't have a website, and this page is kept up to date by feedback from travellers.
 If you find that fares or times have changed, or can fill gaps in the information, please email me.
-Photos of the fares or timetable boards at stations or photos of the trains are much appreciated!
+If you find times or prices have changed from those shown on this page, a photo of the fare & timetable boards at the station would be much appreciated!

 Useful country information